 Oaxaca should be on every hungry traveller’s hit list.
 If you are looking for the best food in Mexico, this city is a must!
 Oaxaca is the capital of Oaxaca state and is one of Mexico’s most enjoyable colonial cities, with a very welcoming buzz.

 During the day, people chill out at sidewalk cafes sipping fresh coffee or gather around the plazas listening to street musicians.
-There are several food markets close by city centre with comedors (small kitchens) serving up homemade Oaxacan dishes at super affordable prices.
+There are several food markets close to the city centre with comedors (small kitchens) serving up homemade Oaxacan dishes at super affordable prices.

 Also located in the market “20 de Noviembre“, there is a section called the ‘Carnes Asadas’ aisle.
 Do not miss this!